 The Board of Finance, on request by Town agencies or officers, may make special appropriations, but any such special appropriation which exceeds one half of one percent of the current general government shall require approval by vote of Town Meeting.
 Additional appropriations during the year represented line item transfers.
-There were no additional appropriations from General Fund balance during the fiscal year ended June 30, 2019.
+There was an additional appropriation from General Fund balance during the fiscal year ended June 30, 2020 in the amount of \$243,205 for the LED lighting project.